dragonmark/inputs/README.md

 ##### When validations occur ?

-###### Inline validation

-Each field is validated when leaving the input.

-If the field is required and left empty the field is maked invalid and a tooltip is displayed.

-###### Submission validation

-When clicking the action button, the form is validated according to the Schema :

 * A required input must have a non blank value ;
 * A coercion appends if needed for type different than s/Str